Ex-Veterans Affairs Secretary David Shulkin Says He Was Fired: “I Did Not Resign”

 Shulkin — who was sacked Wednesday and replaced by White House physician Ronny Jackson — appeared on both CNN and NBC on Sunday after White House officials told Politico on Saturday that he had resigned.

 The embattled VA department has a nearly $200 billion budget.
-President Donald Trump is seeking to bypass Shulkin’s deputy and appoint defense department official Robert Wilkie to lead the VA while Jackson goes through the Senate confirmation process.
+President Donald Trump is seeking to ignore Shulkin’s deputy and appoint Robert Wilkie from the Department of Defense to lead the VA.

 He told CNN’s State of the Union, flatly: “I did not resign.”